flaviovdf/pyksc/README.rst

 $ python setup.py install

-If you see the following error '/usr/bin/ld: cannot find -lblas` on linux, try installing the following two libraries:
+If you see the following error '/usr/bin/ld: cannot find -lblas` on linux, try installing the following two libraries

 ::

 $ sudo apt-get install libblas-dev liblapack-dev